quicwg/base-drafts/draft-ietf-quic-transport.md

 server based on Connection ID.

-* If servers can use other dedicated server IP addresses or ports than the one that the client is initiating connections to, they could use the preferred_address transport parameter to request that clients move connections to these dedicated addresses.
+* If servers can use other dedicated server IP addresses or ports than the one that the client initially connects to, they could use the preferred_address transport parameter to request that clients move connections to these dedicated addresses.
 Note that clients could choose not to use the preferred address.